Forbidden Things: Book Two

 by Nikki McCormack

-Trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo exposes the workings of an enemy who is willing to kill to protect his secrets.
-In desperation, she unleashes magic that sends Yiloch deep into the desert of Kudan before fleeing for her life.
-She must find him again to save his life as well as her own.
+While trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo uncovers the workings of an enemy willing to do anything to protect his secrets.
+In desperation, she unleashes wild power that strands Yiloch deep in the desert of Kudan.
+Now she must find Yiloch before Caithin declares war on Lyra.

 Order now from one of these sellers: